Johns Hopkins Medicine receives more than 2.4 million patients and nearly 280,000 emergency room visits annually.

 - Provides patient-centered medicine to prevent, diagnose and treat human illness.

-Johns Hopkins Home Care treats more than 174,000 adults and children in Central Maryland annually.
+Johns Hopkins Home Care treats nearly 148,000 adults and children in Central Maryland annually.

 Johns Hopkins University School of Medicine